tonethar/IGME-330-Master/notes/demo-more-web-audio.md

 ```
 3. Now call `setupUI()` right before your canvas setup code

 4. You are going to need to declare `highshelf` as a variable that is scoped outside of `setupUI()`.
 Give it an initial value of `false`.
-Declare it right after the web audio setup code.
+Declare it right after the web audio setup code

-5. now here's `toggleHighshelf()` - which will get called every time the checkbox gets checked or unchecked:
+5. Now here's `toggleHighshelf()` - which will get called every time the checkbox gets checked or unchecked:

 ```js
 function toggleHighshelf(){